zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

 We are missing some of the _recommended_ properties and the validator indicates this as _improvements_.

-### Sitemap
+### Creting a Sitemap
 If you want to make it easier for machines to crawl your website (and this could be a good idea when you have markup and you want to enable easy integration into aggregators), consider adding a sitemap.xml to your website.

-We have used [XML-Sitemaps](https://www.xml-sitemaps.com/) to create the one for the GitHub pages used in this tutorial.
-The bigger the website, the better idea to have a sitemap.
+We have used [XML-Sitemaps](https://www.xml-sitemaps.com/) to create [the one for the GitHub pages used in this tutorial](https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/sitemap.xml).

 Our sitemap looks like
 ```